High School No. 6, Bydgoszcz

-High School Nr.6 is a Polish high school in Bydgoszcz, located at Staszica Street 4.
+High School Nr.6 is a Polish high school in Bydgoszcz, located at Staszic Street 4.
 The institution is in the vicinity of Ignacy Jan Paderewski Pomeranian Philharmonic building, Bydgoszcz Music Academy - "Feliks Nowowiejski" and the Bydgoszcz Music Schools.
 No far from High School Nr.6 stand St. Vincent de Paul Basilica and Cyprian Norwid High School Nr.1.
 The building is registered on the Kuyavian-Pomeranian Voivodeship Heritage List.

 Current director is Mrs dr Wiesława Burlińska.